sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

     ```python
         await send_ws_message(msg)
     ```
-- `before_agent_starts` hook now has no argument aside `cat`, as all context/agent_input is directly stored and inserted into prompt based on the content of working memory
+- `before_agent_starts` hook now has no argument aside `cat`, as all context/agent_input is directly stored and inserted into prompt based on the content of working memory (you can hook this via `agent_prompt_suffix`)
 - `cat.llm` got a deep refactoring and has many options XXXXXX
+- The cat vector memory can be completely deactivated, or some of it, and can be replaced/extended for example with a graph memory.
+See plugin `vector_memory`
+- `StrayCat.working_memory.history` is not kept in RAM; history construction is delegated to plugins (so you can decide whether to keep it stored client side, cat side or another service side).
+Plugin `vector_memory` gives a good exapmle on how to do it.
+- conversation history endpoints (GET and POST) have been deleted and there is a new CRUD for chat sessions in core plugin `XXXXXXX`.
+Convo history can also be passed via ws or http message.